ory/hydra/README.md

 1. **Availability:** Hydra uses pub/sub to have the latest data available in memory.
 The in-memory architecture allows for heavy duty workloads.
 2. **Scalability:** Hydra scales effortlessly on every platform you can imagine, including Heroku, Cloud Foundry, Docker, Google Container Engine and many more.
 3. **Integration:** Hydra wraps your existing stack like a blanket and keeps it safe.
-Hydra uses cryptographic tokens for authenticate users and request their consent, no APIs required.
+Hydra uses cryptographic tokens to authenticate users and request their consent, no APIs required.
 The deprecated php-3.0 authentication service your intern wrote?
 It works with that too, don't worry.
 We wrote an example with React to show you what this could look like: [React.js Identity Provider Example App](https://github.com/ory-am/hydra-idp-react).
 4. **Security:** Hydra leverages the security first OAuth2 framework **[Fosite](https://github.com/ory-am/fosite)**, encrypts important data at rest, and supports HTTP over TLS (https) out of the box.
-5. **Ease of use:** Developers and Operators are human.
+5. **Ease of use:** Developers and operators are human.
 Therefore, Hydra is easy to install and manage.
 Hydra does not care if you use React, Angular, or Cocoa for your user interface.
-To support you even further, there are APIs available for *cryptographic key management, social log on, policy based access control, policy management, and two factor authentication (tbd)*
+To support you even further, there are APIs available for *cryptographic key management, social log on, policy based access control, policy management, and two factor authentication (tbd).*
 Hydra is packaged using [Docker](https://hub.docker.com/r/oryam/hydra/).
-6. **Open Source:** Hydra is licensed Apache Version 2.0
+6. **Open Source:** Hydra is licensed under Apache Version 2.0
 7. **Professional:** Hydra implements peer reviewed open standards published by [The Internet Engineering Task Force (IETF®)](https://www.ietf.org/) and the [OpenID Foundation](https://openid.net/) and under supervision of the [LMU Teaching and Research Unit Programming and Modelling Languages](http://www.en.pms.ifi.lmu.de).
 No funny business.
 8. **Real Time:** Operation is a lot easier with real time monitoring.
 Because Hydra leverages RethinkDB, you get real time monitoring for free: